stevenaeola/gitpitch/prog/js/PITCHME.md

     - `let` (new-style block scope)
     - `const` (new-style block scope)
 - `var` declarations are 'hoisted' to the top of the block
-- In non-strict undeclared variables are global (in some sense) variables inc hoisting, var, let, const
+- In non-strict undeclared variables are global
 ---

 ## Types